Agilhub/rails-docker/README.md

  - **Gemfile**: this file just loads Rails.
 It’ll be overwritten by ``rails new`` command.
  - **Gemfile.lock**: only a empty file necessary to build our Dockerfile.

-**Open DockerFile and docker-compose.yml in your prefer text editor and replace all occurrences of "sandbox" for "your-app-name".**
+**3 - Open DockerFile and docker-compose.yml in your prefer text editor and replace all occurrences of "sandbox" for "your-app-name".**

-**Time to build the project, generate the Rails skeleton app using ``docker-compose run``:**
+**4 - Time to build the project, generate the Rails skeleton app using ``docker-compose run``:**
 ```
 docker-compose run --rm app rails new . --force --database=postgresql --skip-bundle
 ```

-*If you are running Docker on Linux, the files rails new created are owned by root.
+*4.1 - If you are running Docker on Linux, the files rails new created are owned by root.
 This happens because the container runs as the root user.
 Change the ownership of the new files:*
 ```
 sudo chown -R $USER:$USER .
 ```

-**At this point, ``rails new`` command modify the Gemfile, so we need to run the ``docker-compose build`` command (and every time GemFile is modified, like new gems installed):**
+**5 - At this point, ``rails new`` command modify the Gemfile, so we need to run the ``docker-compose build`` command (and every time GemFile is modified, like new gems installed):**
 ```
 docker-compose build
 ```

-**Now let's connect to the database, open ``config/database.yml`` and modify it to look like this**
+**6 - Now let's connect to the database, open ``config/database.yml`` and modify it to look like this**
 ```
 development:
   <<: *default